Skip to main content

 Similarly, you can define member functions on a generic structure.

-class LatticePoint<T> {
+attributes LatticePoint<T> {

 define swap(self) -> LatticePoint<T> {